LukasBaecker/trainAOA/README.md

   * L1C_T32ULC_A025316_20200427T104347
   * L1C_T32UMC_A025316_20200427T104347

-Once you downloaded them, you can start the preparation.r file.
-With help of this you can prepare these two images for the application resulting in rastertiles perfectly fitted for the used leaflet-map.
+Once you downloaded them, you can start the preparation.r file at /src/r-script.
+With help of this you can prepare these two images for the application resulting in a rasterfile perfectly to start your first classification.
 When you are done preparing your projectarea, start the application:

 ### Prerequisites